douglaslloyd/integration-platform-docs/docs/integration-manager/quickstart-install.md

 ### Installation

 1. Download Actian Integration Manager from [https://esd.actian.com/](https://esd.actian.com/).
-2. Right click the downloaded installer file (integration-manager-3.x.x.exe) and select "Run as Administrator".
+2. Right-click the downloaded installer file (integration-manager-3.x.x.exe) and select "Run as Administrator".
 3. If you have a previous 3.x.x version installed, you will be coerced to uninstall first.
 Uninstall will shutdown running services and prepare for library updates, it will NOT remove or alter ProgramData (conf files, logs, etc...).
 4. Accept the License Agreement.
 5. Select the installation path (default: C:/Program Files/Actian/IntegrationManager).